HeIsAChar/stuff-dump/discord-aero/readme.md

 # Discord Aero

-This is a theme for people who dislike flat aesthetics, and like some of that skeuomorphism and gradients.
+This is a theme for people who dislike flat design, and like some of that skeuomorphism and gradients.
+Theme deprecated.